bowman2001/perplex/exampleSite/content/authors/georg-makowski/_index.md

 {.p-first}
 <!--more-->

 I’m engaged in web publishing.
-My focus lies on a consistent layout structure and optimal legibility.
+My focus lies on a consistent layout and optimal legibility.
 I’m developing fluid-responsive designs because they can integrate many achievements of classic typographic page design on all kinds of screens --- from mobile phones up to high density monitors.

-Baseline grids and evenly spaced columns bear many fruits when the layout proportions are at least partially fixed as they always are on physical pages.
+Baseline grids and evenly spaced columns bear many fruits when the layout proportions are at least partially fixed like on physical pages.
 My fluid-responsive templates contain a few layout versions and each one beyond mobile preserves fixed proportions between its breakpoints.
-{.inline}
+I can offer outstanding layout flows and details on very fast-loading pages.

-[^1]: My design skills are self-taught.
-I’ve got an advanced degree in physics (diploma thesis in the field of applied non-linear dynamics, minor field: IT).
+[^1]: I’ve got an advanced degree in physics (diploma thesis in the field of applied non-linear dynamics, minor field: IT).

 **C**ascading **S**tyle **S**heets
 : are my main field of expertise.
 Style sheets are a collection of mechanisms to add fonts and styling to a web document.
 They’re not a consistent programming language and every rigorous system reducing their complexity for the sake of technical maintainability tends to diminish their capabilities.